justinkizer/1000words/README.md

   - Followed

-    + This view reflects photos from users that the owner of this profile previously "followed" and groups said photos by owner/user
+    + This view reflects photos from users that the profile owner previously "followed", which are grouped by owner/user

   - My Photos